Ic-venkat/NetCommander/README.md

 ### Running a Client

 To connect a client to the server, use the following command:
+Open a different terminal that is different from the server terminal and then change the directory to client1.
 ```bash
 ./client -ip <server_ip> -p <server_port>
 ```